 As I’m starting to do more research on this subject, I’ve found a few websites and books that I’m really excited to delve into.
 Since my last Topic Thursday, which included resources for finding sheet music, was pretty popular, I thought people might appreciate a round-up of resources for learning more about black women composers.

 There are tons of incredible pieces out there, and I’ve only skimmed the surface so far.
 Through these resources, I’ve found many more recordings that I can’t wait to listen to.

 African Diaspora Music Project

-Dr. Louise Toppin is a soprano and professor who has specialized in contemporary music and has also spent years promoting the performance and research of music by black composers.
+Dr. Louise Toppin is a soprano and professor specializing in contemporary music and has also spent years promoting the performance and research of music by black composers.
 Her organization Videmus is dedicated to performing under-represented composers, including composers of color and female composers.

 Music By Black Composers

 Music by Black Composers has a massive directory of all known historic black composers and a separate one for living composers.
 They’ve also published several anthologies (at the moment, for violin, but more works are coming) and a blog that often features biographies of historic black composers.